 What is Economics?

-People who have studied Economics follow careers in many different sectors.
-Many students continue their education and complete Masters degree courses and PhD’s.
-Many graduates go on to professional training in chartered accountancy, actuarial work and similar fields.
+Many Economics graduates go on to professional training in chartered accountancy, actuarial work and similar fields.
 Others are employed by financial institutions, or as professional economists in industry, government and management consultancy.